Can I afford an investment property?

 • Positive cash flow

-• Access to tax benefits
+• Tax benefits

-• Long-term investment potential
+• Long-term potential

-Return on investment (ROI) from a rental property is more commonly referred to as rental yield.
-Put simply rental yield is expressed as a percentage, measuring the difference between the income received from tenants and the overall costs of your investment.
-The higher the percentage, the greater the return on investment.
+Return on investment (ROI) from a rental property is commonly referred to as rental yield.
+Put simply, rental yield measures the difference between rental income realised from an investment property and the overall cost of owning it.

-Rental yield can be expressed as either gross or net yield, however, both are calculated differently.
 Gross yield is the annual rent as a percentage of the purchase price or value of a property.

 To calculate gross rental yield:

-Net yield is the income return on an investment after all expenses such as insurance, maintenance and strata fees, have been deducted.
+Net yield is the income return on an investment after all expenses such as insurance, maintenance, and strata fees have been deducted.

 To calculate net rental yield: